 Matt: Going into your own entrepreneurship, tell us a little bit about what being an entrepreneur has brought you.
 Are there any common pitfalls you would suggest others avoid?

 Kiki: The party line is that I’ve built and exited 2 startups in the last 5 years.
 The first startup was an EdTech company that I sold to a very large technology company when I was just 27 years old.

 I transformed a grad school project into a thriving startup, which sounds easier said than done.
 The hard part is that during that phase of bootstrapping my business, I literally put everything on the line.
-I was sleeping in a really crappy apartment, putting everything that I was earning into making that business happen.
+I slept in a really crappy apartment, putting everything I earned into making that business happen.

 When you’re in business for yourself, you see money very differently.
 A lot of times, you’re thinking, “This $500 can go towards a marketing campaign.”
 Or, “If I save $5,000, that can help me hire a contractor so that I can level-up my project management.”

 I was very, very lucky at the time that I had a “sponsor” by also working full-time at the same time to make it happen.
 It was probably the most intense period of my life.
 I barely slept for 4 years.
 Gained a whole bunch of weight and got really sick.
 I put my body through hell to make it happen, but obviously, I do have a success story there.

 I think a lot of founders don’t realize that 9 out of 10 startups fail.
 There’s a very high level of risk when you’re building something from scratch.
 You have to go all in, but you also have to be smart and know when you have to kill projects, pivot your business, and know whether or not something is working.